 My Paper Planner Brand Reviews & Opinions

 I am a passionate planner!
 Previously, I would purchase those cheap planners from the grocery store.
 Being able to write everything down in one place, like appointments and to do lists etc., was so useful.
 I loved it!
 After a few years using grocery store paper planners, my sister bought me an Erin Condren planner as an anniversary gift.
 I was so thankful!
 I had, I think, two more EC planners after that.
 Then, I found out that Michaels craft store created a Recollections brand planner that was almost identical to the Erin Condren planner.
 Yet, it was half the price plus Michaels frequently has high-value coupons available to use on the planners.
 I think I paid $18 for my Recollections planner.
-That price point was amazing compared to Erin Condren’s $60-$70 planner.
+That price point was amazing compared to Erin Condren’s $60-$70 planners.

 Mainly though, my decision to switch was influenced by EC’s lack of customer service and quality control.
 The year I made the switch to Recollections planners.
 I saw post after post in an EC Facebook group of members receiving their new EC planners with lousy mistakes.
 When they contacted EC, they were essentially told to just deal with it!
 Their planner had missing pages, duplicate months, grainy photo covers… These planners cost around $70 each!
 Nevertheless, the company was not jumping at the opportunity to fix their mistakes.
 I have heard their customer service and quality control has improved since then but that had turned me off from the company.

 Then, I came across issues with my trusty Recollections brand!